 Get an early start today as you head out to Horton Plains National Park for a picnic breakfast.
 This nature reserve is home to the famous "World's End", a precipice with a vertical drop of more than 2,600 feet.
 This verdant, mountainous area is crisscrossed by numerous walking trails where you can enjoy the pure mountain air and some of Asia’s most lush scenery.
 You'll spend the day here exploring the grasslands and the forests, spotting Sri Lankan Sambar Deer and a wide array of birdlife, and seeing unique flora such as the famous "twisted trees" – a result of prevailing strong winds.
 In the evening, enjoy a relaxing night at the colonial Grand Hotel in Nuwara Eliya.

 Today you'll leave the hotel for the 2-hour drive to Yala.
 Along the way, you'll pass through Ella on a spectacular journey through mountainous scenery, past waterfalls and through emerald-colored forests.
 This afternoon, embark upon a safari in the Yala National Park, the second-largest park in the country and a wildlife sanctuary, home to leopards, Sri Lankan elephants and a vast array of waterbirds.
 The park comprises wetlands, monsoon forests, scrub, grasslands and beaches, supporting a range of different ecosystems.
-Tonight, you have the option of staying near the park in a comfortable-yet-basic hotel, or driving an hour to the luxurious Amanwella resort.

 Today you will make your way to the old port town of Galle, around 3.5 hours' drive.
 This beautiful fort city was colonized by the Dutch, the Portuguese and the British, and its colonial ramparts still remain, achieving UNESCO World Heritage status for the city.
 Here, you will visit Mulkirigala Rock Monastery, a rock temple complex with intricate frescoes, stone stupas and hidden Buddha statues.
 Next, visit another prolific religious site, the colorful Wewurukannala Temple.
 This temple site houses graphic dioramas of "Buddhist Hell" and various other mythological scenes, painted statues of Hindu gods and Buddha statues showing different stages of enlightenment.
 Tonight, check into your hotel in Galle.
-We recommend the elegant Amangalla, housed in a restored 17th-century building, or The Fortress Resort and Spa, located right on the beach.

 After a gourmet breakfast in your hotel, you'll explore the Dutch Fort with its mix of Dutch and Portuguese colonial architecture.
 Here, you'll find the Galle National Museum, where you can view old military artifacts, turtle shell ornaments and native handicrafts.
 After a leisurely half-day tour of the fort, you'll head to the Rhumasala and Yatagala Temples in the afternoon.
 Yatagala Buddhist Temple is a fascinating site, more than 2,300 years old, built around boulders and carved into rocks.
 Exploring this site, you'll discover moss-covered Buddha statues hidden between boulders, and a sacred Bodhi tree.
 Conversely, Rhumasala is a modern temple, a gift from Japan that overlooks the water towards Galle.
 Tonight, enjoy the final night of your journey in night in your luxury resort in Galle.